AIADMK holds sudden meeting over OPS contesting in Erode by-polls

-CHENNAI: AIADMK senior executives on Saturday held an urgent meeting at the party head office after O Panneerselvam announced to field his party candidate for the February 27 by-poll in Erode East Assembly constituency.
+CHENNAI: AIADMK senior executives on Saturday held an urgent meeting at the party head office after O Panneerselvam announced to 'field a candidate on behalf of AIADMK' for the February 27 by-poll in Erode East Assembly constituency.

 According to a report from Daily Thanthi, K. P. Munusamy, D. Jayakumar, P. Thangamani , Dindigul C. Srinivasan , K. A. Sengottaiyan have participated in the meeting.